Flux-balance laws in scalar self-force theory: Flux-balance laws

 \subsubsection{Hamiltonian systems}

+We now show how to write the change in perturbations $\delta\Gamma^A$ given by Eq.~\eqref{eqn:Delta_var_Gamma} in the form of a flux-balance law.
+A key realization about the type of symmetries discussed in this section is that they are entirely specialized to the system of Hamiltonian motion coupled to a field.
+This is a notable departure from the symmetries discussed in the first two parts of this section, which hold for arbitrary field solutions $\phi$.

-We now show how to write Eq.~\eqref{eqn:Delta_var_Gamma} in terms of a flux-balance law.
-To do so, we first note that the retarded field $\phi^+$ can be considered as a function of the phase space coordinates $X$ of the worldline at $\tau$: write
+To derive the flux balance law associated with Hamiltonian worldline quantities, we first note that the retarded field $\phi^+$ can be considered as a function of the phase space coordinates $X$ of the worldline at $\tau$: write